-Is yoga bad for hypermobility?
+Is yoga bad for hypermobility syndrome?

-Okay, maybe not your entire face, but I can’t promise that I won’t relieve you of a small chunk of face.
+Okay, maybe not your entire face, but I can’t promise that I won’t relieve you of a small chunk of your face.
 Just a nibble.

 Maybe you haven’t found the right kind of face biting for you.
 I promise you.
 You’ll love it, and it will be so good for you!

-To all the people who have pressed this over the years, let me tell you — the right kind of yoga for me is not-yoga.
+To all the people who have pressed me to do yoga over the years, let me tell you — the right kind of yoga for me is not-yoga.

-The last time I struck a yoga pose, I managed to dislocate my knee, damage the cartilage irreparably and get stuck with a limp that still comes back sometimes.
+The last time I struck a yoga pose, I dislocated my knee, damaged the cartilage irreparably, and got stuck with a limp that still comes back sometimes.

-So, to answer the question is yoga bad for hypermobility.
+So, to answer the question, is yoga bad for hypermobility syndrome.
 The short answer is yes, yoga is bad for hypermobility.
 Yoga is just about the worst exercise for people with hypermobility syndrome.

 I’m already too stretchy, and my body can’t support those stretches properly.
 And yet still, and despite explaining this over and over again, it feels like there is an actual conspiracy to make me do yoga.

-Even if yoga was super helpful for me — and I’m sure it has been for many people— it’s not your place to keep rattling on about it.
+Even if yoga was super helpful for hypermobility syndrome — and I’m sure it has been for many people— it’s not your place to keep rattling on about it.
 I didn’t ask you to tell me about yoga.
-By all means, if I say ‘I’m at the end of my rope, and I need to start some exercises, do you have any recommendations?’ — tell me about yoga, tell me about how yoga and hypermobility are a perfect cure-all.
-In the meantime, just don’t.
-As many people with any chronic pain disorder can tell you, if it is supposed to help, we’ve probably tried it.

-It isn’t just about yoga
+It isn’t just about yoga or hypermobility syndrome

 People who don’t live with chronic pain issues often like to believe there is something to be done, perhaps because they’d like to think in the same situation, they would get better.

-Look — I know that yoga isn’t good for me, and yet every couple of years I give it a go and fuck myself up.
+Look — I know that yoga isn’t good for me, or my hypermobility syndrome, and yet every couple of years, I give it a go and fuck myself up.
 Why?
 Because everyone else seems to think it’s a great idea.

 When I am deep in pain, I get desperate.
-I do things I know won’t help, or have little chance of helping.
+I do things I know won’t help or have little chance of helping.
 I drink apple cider vinegar.
 Bicarbonate of soda.
 Lemon juice.
 I try Pilates.
 I stop Pilates.
 I go gluten-free.
 I stop eating sugar.
 I walk more.
 I walk too fast.
 I walk less.
 I don’t walk at all.
 I try yoga.

-Eventually, the pain of hypermobility syndrome subsides, because thankfully, in my case, that is just what it does.
+Eventually, the pain of hypermobility syndrome subsides because, thankfully, in my case, that is just what it does.

-So you want to help?
+When I am in that dark place, I need real support.
+So you want to help with my hypermobility pain?
 Ask me what I need from you.
 I’ll give you a clue — it has nothing to do with yoga.
 So stop telling me to do yoga!